kiprotect/dwork/README.md

 # Dwork

-Dwork is a Python toolkit for differentially private (DP) data science & analytics.
+Dwork is a Python toolkit for anonymous data science & analytics.
+It leverages modern privacy concepts like differential privacy (DP) to anonymize sensitive and personal data on the fly while making it (hopefully) easy to work with this data.
 Dwork can be freely used, it is released under the BSD-3 license.

 ## Installing